CyberFlameGO/svnpython/Doc/library/unittest.rst

       superset of those in *expected*.
 If not, an error message listing the missing keys and mismatched values is generated.

-      If specified, *msg* will be used as the error message on failure.
+      If specified *msg* will be used as the error message on failure.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. method:: assertListEqual(list1, list2, msg=None)